jokeruse/Lab4/README.md

             |:----------------:|:--------------:|:-----------------:|
             | calcShortestPath | String, String |      String[]     |

         6. Get all shortest paths from one word to other words.
-(Requirements are the same to the above.)

             **Interface:**

             |       Name       | Parameter Type | Return Value Type |
             |:----------------:|:--------------:|:-----------------:|
             | calcShortestPath |     String     |      String[]     |

+            **Requirements:**

+            1. If there are several shortest paths from this word, return them all.
+            2. If there is no shortest path from this word to another, mark it as "Unreachable".
+            3. The shortest path(s) should be showed in the form like "to -> explore -> band".

         7. Traverse the graph from a random words as a start point.